jinubot07/The-Graduate-Project/README.md

 final web page goal :

-main page : explain the program with service description, contact info, login box (pop up window : allow to access a camera) first page : recording the user's posture second page : the user's history with graph thrd page :
+main page : explain the program with service description, contact info, login box (pop up window : allow to access a camera), toggle to chage the language first page : recording the user's posture second page : the user's history with graph thrd page :